Data to Controller for Nonlinear Systems: An Approximate Solution: SIMULATIONS

 The system was simulated for $T=50$ discrete time steps.
-At each time step, Algorithm~\ref{alg:smpc} was used to sample from the conditional distribution $p(x_t, a, b, q, r | y_{1:t}, u_{1:t})$ and to calculate the next control action $u_t$ using a horizon of $N=10$.
+At each time step, Algorithm~\ref{alg:smpc} was used to sample from the conditional distribution $p(x_t, \theta | y_{1:t}, u_{1:t},\nu)$ where $\theta = \{a, b, q, r\}$ in this case --- with target and achieved acceptance rates of $80\%$ and $79\%$ --- and to calculate the next control action $u_t$ using a horizon of $N=10$.
 Note that given a sample $q^i$ we can easily sample $\ww^i$.
+The computation time per iteration was in the order of $ \SI{4}{\second}$.

 Figure~\ref{fig:order1_x_u} shows the simulated and estimated state along with the control input and Figure~\ref{fig:order1_params} shows the parameter estimates at each time step.
 Relatively uninformative priors were placed on the initial state and on the parameters.
 As such, we can see that the estimates of the parameters and state become more certain as the amount of data $\{y_{1:t},u_{1:t}\}$ increases.
 Consequently, the control action becomes more aggressive and the state is driven closer whilst still satisfying the chance state constraint.